 We live in a world where the future is becoming less and less predictable every day.
 If insurers want to meet tomorrow’s needs, they will need to transform and become more agile in day-to-day business.
-According to experts, changing customer behavior, new technologies and business models are going to change the insurance industry in the next 5-10 years and it is already happening.
+One of these hot solutions is robotic process automation in insurance industry.

 In order to stay ahead, more and more insurance companies are implementing automation as a way of reducing time-consuming processes in back-offices, which are high-volume and repetitive.

 Today, in the form of Robotic Process Automation (RPA), we have robots do “simple” and “boring” tasks.
 Without human help, RPA can quickly and accurately automate processes and customer interaction that would normally require a high level of human involvement, freeing the employee to perform more knowledge work.

 RPA implementation not only reduces labor costs and brings higher ROI, but also increases efficiency, removes the possibility of human error and reduces the time of data collection and improves their quality.

 According to Gartner, Robotic Process Automation (RPA) is the fastest-growing segment in the worldwide enterprise software market.
 By the end of 2020, Gartner predicts that RPA services will be valued at £5.98 billion.

 - High volume of processes

 - Manual Data entry